A multi-parameter expansion for the evolution of asymmetric binaries in astrophysical environments: Abstract

 Notable exceptions that provide ab initio background models incorporating non-vacuum contributions include studies investigating how ultra-light scalar fields surrounding massive primaries influence EMRI evolution at leading SF order \cite{Duque:2023seg,Brito:2023pyl}.
 A recent study built a relativistic perturbative framework for investigating EMRIs and IMRIs in dense environments, focusing on scalar clouds formed via superradiance around Kerr BHs \cite{Dyson:2025dlj,Li:2025ffh}, emphasizing the relevance of spin effects in assessing matter contributions to GW signals

 Along with fundamental physics motivations, scalar fields likely provide the most accessible framework for modeling environmental effects.
 Efforts to model the interaction of asymmetric binaries with generic fluids remain limited due to the complexity of the calculations.
-A fully relativistic approach, recently developed to model GW emission from EMRIs embedded in spherically symmetric matter distributions \cite{Cardoso:2022whc,Cardoso:2021wlq}, using both semi-analytical and fully numerical methods \cite{Figueiredo:2023gas,Speeney:2024mas,Gliorio:2025cbh}, revealed a rich and intricate phenomenology arising from a fully relativistic treatment.
+A fully relativistic approach, recently developed to model GW emission from EMRIs embedded in spherically symmetric matter distributions \cite{Cardoso:2022whc,Cardoso:2021wlq}, using both semi-analytical and fully numerical methods \cite{Figueiredo:2023gas,Rahman:2023sof,Speeney:2024mas,Gliorio:2025cbh, Rahman:2025mip}, revealed a rich and intricate phenomenology arising from a fully relativistic treatment.
 This model also underscored the significant increase in computational complexity due to matter components and their perturbations.
 As a result, even at 0PA, generating accurate waveforms across a broad parameter space remains unfeasible.

-However, in most astrophysically relevant cases, and in the dynamical regimes of interest for GW detectors, environmental effects are expected to be “small,” characterized by low densities.
+However, in most astrophysically relevant cases, and in the dynamical regimes of interest for GW detectors, environmental effects are expected to be “small”.
 In this regime, the background geometry of asymmetric binaries is dominated by the BH vacuum spacetime, in which both the companion and the surrounding matter act as perturbations, leading to substantial simplifications.

 Following this path, we develop a multi-parameter framework to describe the evolution of asymmetric binaries embedded in generic, low-density environments, modeled via a fluid stress-energy tensor.
 We adopt a general anisotropic prescription that incorporates both radial and tangential pressure components.
 Focusing on non-spinning BHs, we solve Einstein equations by computing axial and polar perturbations at first order in the mass ratio.
 We provide practical, ready-to-use formulas for computing both gravitational and fluid perturbations, as well as the resulting GW emission at the adiabatic order, expressed in terms of environmental parameters and the secondary’s orbital trajectory.
-Throughout this work, we use units in which $ G = c = 1$.
+Throughout this work, we use units in which $ G = c = 1$, unless speficied otherwise.